Deputy Chief Fire Officer

 What does your job involve?

-My current role as Deputy Chief Fire Officer involves direct responsibility for Corporate Services (including Performance & Information, Human Resources, Information Communication Technology, Corporate Communications, Programme Management and Operational Assurance) as well as Operational Support which includes Operational Policy, Operational Logistics and Operational Communication.
+My role as Deputy Chief Fire Officer involves direct responsibility for the Service Support Directorate.
+This encompasses Performance & Information, ICT, HR, Corporate Communications, Operational Fleet and Equipment, Health & Safety, Operational Policy and Fire Control.
 All of these areas regularly provide me with new and interesting challenges.

 When did you start working for the Service?

 I initially joined HWFRS in 1986 before transferring to West Midlands Fire Service (WMFS) in 1989.
 During my time at WMFS, I worked in variety of operational roles in and around the Black Country divisions and also spent some time in training.
-Exactly 10 years later in 1999, I moved back to HWFRS as the Station Commander at Redditch.
+Exactly 10 years later in 1999, I moved back to HWFRS as the Station Commander of Redditch Fire Station.
 From 2005 to 2010, I undertook Divisional Officer and Area Commander roles of District Commander for North Worcestershire and also Policy, Planning and Performance.
-Between 2007 and 2011 I held various responsibilities as Assistant Chief Fire Officer for both Service Delivery and Service Support.
+Between 2007 and 2011, I held various responsibilities as Assistant Chief Fire Officer for both Service Delivery and Service Support.
 My current role as DCFO commenced in August 2011.

 Why do you like working for HWFRS?